mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/security/ent/tls-ssl/ca-custom/index.md

 # Changing the CA Certificate in an existing cluster

 To replace the CA certificate (for example, if it is expiring or compromised), perform the following procedure consisting of three patch upgrades.
-This procedure ensures that the cluster stays healthy during the certificate replacement.
+Three patch upgrades are required to ensure that the cluster stays healthy during the certificate replacement.
 If Calico is enabled (the default setting), then workloads may be stopped.

 ## Add new CA certificate to truststore